javicacheiro/openstack-training/core/storage/labs/installing_rocky_9.1_from_iso.md

 - Image Name: `<username>-rocky-9-custom`
 - Disk Format: Raw

+Once finished verify that the image size is the right one (sometimes the process of upload can fail and the image is truncated).

+NOTE: The image is automatically converted with qemu-img before uploading from Cinder (volumes) to Glance (Images), to speed up the upload process you can select QCOW2 format.
+For production the recommendation is to use RAW.

 ## Testing
 We can now start a new instance using our new image as source.